-There will be a meeting of the Endocrine Disruptor Methods Validation Advisory Committe (EDMVAC) on April 18 through April 20, 2006, in Washington, DC.
+There will be a meeting, via teleconference, of the Endocrine Disruptor Methods Validation Advisory Committe (EDMVAC) on August 2, 2005, in Washington, DC.
 This meeting, as with all EDMVAC meetings, is open to the public.
-Seating is on a first-come basis.
-The purpose of the meeting is to receive advice and input from the EDMVAC on: Male and Female Pubertals Assay Interlaboratory Studies, EDSP's Applied Approach to Validation, Tier 1 Fish Screen Assay Validation Status, updates on Tier 1 Aromatase Assay, and Tier 1 Steroidogenesis Cell Based H295R Assay.
+Due to limited phone lines, we encourage all local participants to join us at RESOLVE.
+Seating will be on a first-come basis.
+The purpose of the meeting is to receive advice and input from the EDMVAC on the 15-Day Intact Adult Male Assay.

-Requests to make public comments at the meeting may be submitted by e-mail, telephone, fax, or through hand delivery/courier.
+Requests to participate in the meeting may be submitted by e-mail, telephone, fax, or through hand delivery/courier.
 Follow the detailed instructions as provided in Unit I. of the SUPPLEMENTARY INFORMATION.

 Comments may be submitted electronically, by fax, or through hand delivery/courier.
 Follow the detailed instructions as provided in Unit I. of the SUPPLEMENTARY INFORMATION.Start Further Info

 Jane Smith, Designated Federal Official (DFO), Office of Science Coordination and Policy (7203M), Office of Prevention, Pesticides and Toxic Substances (OPPTS), Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001; telephone number: (202) 564-8476; fax number: (202) 564-8482; e-mail address: firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information